Making a complaint about your child’s education

 - must make reasonable adjustments to make sure your child can overcome any disadvantages created by their deafness

-- must provide equipment and services (e.g. specialist equipment such as radio aids) unless this would be seen as unreasonable adjustment.
+- must provide equipment and services (g. specialist equipment such as radio aids) unless this would be seen as unreasonable adjustment.

-If you’re concerned that your child has been discriminated against, you can make a claim to the Additional Support Needs Tribunals for Scotland.
+If you’re concerned that your child has been discriminated against, you can take a complaint to the Special Educational Needs and Disability Tribunal.
 You must do this within six months of when the discrimination first started.

 You can do this as well as, or instead of, making a complaint to the school.

-The Scottish Public Services Ombudsman considers complaints against LAs, but only if you’ve made a formal complaint to the LA first.
+The Local Government Ombudsman considers complaints against LAs, but only if you’ve made a formal complaint to the LA first.
 It will look at whether the LA has followed the law properly and fairly or whether there is any evidence of ‘maladministration’.

-It also can’t look at cases which can be taken to an Additional Support Needs Tribunal such as a refusal by the LA of a placing request for a special school or a disagreement over the contents of your child’s CSP.
+It also can’t look at cases which can be taken to a Special Educational Needs and Disability Tribunal such as a refusal by the LA to carry out a statutory assessment of your child’s needs or a disagreement over the contents of your child’s statement or EHC plan.

 Examples of cases that the Ombudsman might consider include: